Electric Vehicles (EVs) and Charging Infrastructure

 The transportation sector makes up about 37% of greenhouse gas (GHG) emissions in Massachusetts.

 In August 2022, Massachusetts passed An Act Driving Clean Energy and Offshore Wind House Bill.
-This bill addresses climate change and to reach net zero greenhouse gas emissions by 2050.
-Some of these steps include increasing EV rebates and expanding access to EVs, increasing the number of EV chargers, and electrifying public transit.
+This bill addresses climate change and to reach net zero GHG emissions by 2050.
+Some of these steps include increasing EV rebates and expensing access to EVs, increasing the number of EV chargers, and electrifying public transit.

 Technical Assistance Programs